christo/bhima/README.md

 gradle tasks
 ```

-Building in IntelliJ should be a matter of maintaining synchronisation with gradle.
-Building with other IDEs is
-assumed to work the same way.

 ## Dependencies

 * java 1.8 : (back off! this is imposed solely by processing which has been a total pain in the neck)